MHindermann/mas/text/draft.md

 already supplied by Annif, we only need to provide a text for each item that we want to be assigned index terms.
 Therefore, we only select items with text.

-The second constraint is due to our need for evaluating the generated output.

-that items in the sample data set must have keywords.
+The second constraint is that we must be able to evaluate the quality of the index terms assigned by Annif to any item in the sample data set.

 The third and final constraint takes into account the possibility of having to extend the prototype to the complete Edoc data.
 On the one hand, the sample data set should be small enough to allow for easy handling and rapid iteration.
 On the other hand, the sample data set should not be trivial but reflect the quirks and inadequacies of the complete dataset.
 In other words, we are looking for an abstraction rather than an idealization in the sense of  [@Stokhof.2011].

 ### Construction